 Filing a Request for Re-determination With the CBSA

 2. The first level of review for a determination or deemed determination made under section 56 of SIMA is a designated officer re-determination.
 Under section 57 of SIMA, the designated officer may re-determine any determination where a request is made, or where the designated officer deems it advisable.
 The second level of review is a re-determination by the President.
 Under section 59 of SIMA, the President may re-determine any determination or re-determination made by a designated officer where a request is made, or where the President deems it advisable.

 3. A request for re-determination cannot be filed with respect to provisional duties as these duties will either be refunded or finalized after a Tribunal order or finding.
 With respect to the final assessments of these duties, a request for re-determination may be filed with the President.

-4. For information on the liability, payment and refund of provisional, anti-dumping, or countervailing duty, and on the CBSA's enforcement of the Tribunal findings or orders, please see Memorandum D14-1-7, Assessment of Anti-dumping and Countervailing Duties Under the Special Import Measures Act.
+4. For information on the liability, payment and refund of provisional, anti-dumping, or countervailing duty, and on the CBSA’s enforcement of the Tribunal findings or orders, please see Memorandum D14-1-7, Assessment and Payment of Duties Under the Special Import Measures Act.